heinovski/plafosim/README.md

 ### Live GUI

-You can get a very simple live GUI based on SUMO by using the parameter `gui`:
+You can get a very simple live GUI based on SUMO by using the parameter `gui` (requires installation of SUMO and decleration of `SUMO_HOME` variable):

 ```plafosim --gui```